lmcai/Papilionoideae_phylogenomics/0_Dataset_assembly/README.md

 ```

-3. Build a quick and dirt ML tree to identify paralogs with MAFFT and IQTREE
+3. Build a quick and dirty ML tree to identify paralogs with MAFFT and IQTREE

 ```
 mafft input.fas >output.aln.fas